-When packing for a move, put your houseplants on the truck last, and remove them first.
+When you’re going to move with houseplants, put them on the truck last, and remove them first.

-During a move, house doors are open, and it can be cold.
+House doors are open during a move, and it can be cold.
 Keep the houseplants in a warm room until the end, just before loading them onto a truck.
 Let the mover know that you want the plants kept together to move them off the truck all at once easily.

-A-Zip Moving & Cartage has decades of experience moving delicate and specialty items.
+A-Zip Moving & Cartage Inc has decades of experience moving delicate and specialty items.

 Mark any boxes containing plants so the movers can keep track of them.

-It is best if nothing goes on top of them other than more plant boxes.
+It is best if nothing goes above them other than more plant boxes.
 As long as the boxes stack without caving the lower boxes, this can save space in the moving truck.

 Almost all of our houseplants are descendants of tropical climate plants from around the world, meaning they’ve never played outdoors in the snow.

 Our love of plants dates back to ancient times, although indoor plant breeding didn’t become popular until the 17th and 18th centuries.
-It was during the European colonization of tropical islands that our beloved houseplants were harvested by the shipload from their native ecosystems.
+During the European colonization of tropical islands, our beloved houseplants were harvested by the shipload from their native ecosystems.

 How cold-resilient are houseplants?

-Extended exposure to cold temperatures can stress some delicate plants; however, it is relatively easy to protect them during their polar bear run to the truck on their way to their new home.
+Extended exposure to cold temperatures can stress some delicate plants; however, protecting them during their polar bear run to the truck on their way to their new home is relatively easy.
 An established vigorous plant is quite resilient, and as long as you take a few precautions, your plants will be fine and remain looking great.

 Which houseplants do best with the cold?